nazroll/posts/aws-sso-cli-aws2wrap.md

-# run terraform commands using aws sso with aws cli version 2
+# run terraform using aws sso credentials with aws cli version 2 and aws2-wrap

 i started using aws control tower.